stephenshimel/leonardo-ai-project/README.md

 Utility functions are stored in `src/util`.
 The project uses GraphQL for data fetching, with Apollo Client as the GraphQL client.
 Styling is managed using Chakra UI, providing a consistent and responsive design throughout the application.

-The codebase is written in TypeScript, ensuring type safety and improved developer experience.

 ## Testing Coverage

 Testing is a crucial aspect of this project, ensuring robust code quality and functionality.
 We have implemented comprehensive test coverage: